 What about selling to a website?

 There are plenty of websites that advertise paying spot for certain items though most do not actually pay full spot.
 A quick Google search will yield a wide range of offers below spot, as every other bullion buyer would offer, with very few exceptions.
 Read the fine print and apply some common sense.
 If it sounds uncharacteristically good, it’s probably riddled with fine print and a long list of conditions that have to be met in order to actually get that value.
 The fine print typically dictates that you MIGHT get spot if you have a minimum quantity (typically 5 ounces, sometimes a lot more) and those 5 ounces are in perfect condition (‘perfect’ is defined by the buyer, not the seller).
 Once the on-line dealer receives your rounds they can absolutely come back to you and change their rates.
 It’s all detailed in the fine print and disclaimers.

 USPS certified mail offers $5000 in insurance for free.
 However, as I right this article, that doesn’t cover the full value of 5 ounces of gold.
 You will have to buy 3rd party insurance for your package.
-3rd party shipping on a package with a $7,000 value is going to cost well over $100 in addition to the shipping cost.
+3rd party shipping on a package with a $7,000 value is going to cost hundreds in addition to the shipping cost.